Silvano Hrelja: Political career

 He got involved in politics in year 2003, when he got elected to the Croatian parliament.
 In that year, he also became Vice President of HSU, and president of the HSU Istrian county organization.
 In 2007, Hrelja managed to keep his seat in the Parliament, thus becoming the only HSU MP.
 He supported II Cabinet of Ivo Sanader.
 At the 7th General Assembly of HSU that was held on March 14, 2008, he was elected President of the Party with votes of 169 out of 330 delegates.

 In year 2010, he participated in the creation of the center-left Kukuriku coalition.
 He was reelected to the Parliament in the 2011 and 2015 parliamentary elections.
 In both terms, he supported Zoran Milanović (SDP) as candidate for the Prime Minister.

 At the 11th General Assembly of HSu that was held on May 6, 2016, Hrelja was re-elected as president of the HSU.

-Private life
+Personal life

 Mr. Hrelja is married with two children.
-He actively participated in the Operation Storm.
+He actively participated in Operation Storm during the Yugoslav Wars.